umd-mith/sg-data/data/intro/clean/introduction.md

 After Rieger's edition came E. B. Murray's "Shelley's Contribution to Mary's *Frankenstein*" (1978), which was based on some but not all of the Abinger*Frankenstein* manuscripts (Dep. c.
-534/1-2 only), leading Murray to conclude misleadingly that PBS was responsible for a "thousand or so" words in *Frankenstein*—whereas he actually wrote and was responsible for more than 4000 words.
+534/1--2 only), leading Murray to conclude misleadingly that PBS was responsible for a "thousand or so" words in *Frankenstein*---whereas he actually wrote and was responsible for more than 4000 words.
 Like Rieger, Murray judged many of these alterations to be minor: they "merely rewrite what Mary had written in order to provide a context for a given correction or addition," or they offered "dictional, grammatical, or syntactical variations."
-Murray added, however, that many changes were "creative additions which . . . help to shape atmosphere, incident, character, reader-response, and, consequently, aid in establishing the moral and aesthetic tone of the novel" (page 51).
+Murray added, however, that many changes were "creative additions which...help to shape atmosphere, incident, character, reader-response, and, consequently, aid in establishing the moral and aesthetic tone of the novel" (page 51).
 Then, to illustrate the way that PBS fair copied the Draft, Murray provided representative passages in